Anthony Labriola, a Long Island contractor and his two affiliate companies...

 The settlement resolves a lawsuit the state filed in May against the contractor, Anthony Labriola, and the companies, ALAC Realty LLC and ALAC Contracting Corp.

-After the lawsuit was filed, the defendants removed debris, construction equipment and vehicles; installed a wall on the worksite boundary to separate it from the wetland; replanted five dozen native shrubs and trees; put in a new irrigation system; and planted seeds, the release said.
+After the lawsuit was filed, the defendants removed debris, construction equipment and vehicles; installed a wall on the worksite boundary to separate it from the wetland; replanted five dozen native shrubs and trees; put in a new irrigation system; and planted seeds, the statement said.

 In addition, the defendants must monitor the plantings to ensure the survival of at least three-quarters of what was planted; provide reports to the state until at least 2028; allow access for monitors; and further follow the state’s directives.

-The river’s freshwater wetlands are categorized with the state’s “highest level of protection for the benefits they offer New Yorkers, including the protection of water quality, the preservation of wildlife habitats, and flood control,” the release said.
+The river’s freshwater wetlands are categorized with the state’s “highest level of protection for the benefits they offer New Yorkers, including the protection of water quality, the preservation of wildlife habitats, and flood control,” the press release said.

 “We made a business decision.
 We signed something to put this behind us forever and move on,” he said.